Szu-Han Ho & Samantha Topol

 Julius Caesar | Chicago, IL

-The Mirror Duet, sometimes called the Tabletop Duet, is written for two violinists who play sitting across from each other, reading the same sheet of musical notation.
-Part I of the duet is equivalent to Part II, read upside-down.
+This performance explores the tension between a dyad through improvisation and structure.
+The structured reading is based on The Mirror Duet, sometimes called the Tabletop Duet, a piece written for two musicians who play sitting across from each other, reading the same sheet of musical notation.
+Part I is read upside-down from Part II, forming a musical palindrome.
 The piece is generally attributed to Wolfgang Amadeus Mozart (1756-1791), although it is not listed in Ludwig von Köchel's catalogue of Mozart's complete works.
-One widely available edition derives from a single lithographic print found in Nürnberg, without a publisher's name or date, entitled Vier Scherzduette von Wolfgang Amadeus Mozart für zwei Geigen.
-The Allegro duet in G major performed as part of the exhibition comes from the 3rd edition of Vier Spiegelkanons, published by Möseler Verlag Wolfenbüttel in Germany in 1951.
+[The Allegro duet in G major performed as part of this exhibition comes from the 3rd edition of Vier Spiegelkanons, published by Möseler Verlag Wolfenbüttel in Germany in 1951.]